ULCSC/ULCSC.github.io/_posts/2025-02-25-Introduction_to_Hackathons.md

 is a site that connects people to the various hackathons happening all around the world.
 In addition to using devpost, here is a [link](https://github.com/xasos/Hackathon-Resources) to a repo that cover's hackathons much more in depth.

+## Issues / Feedback / Contributing

+If you see any problems with these pages (incorrect information, misspelled words, incorrect formatting), please create an issue on the repo, or let one of the executives know.

+If you have an idea for a resource or page that could be useful, or you want to get involved with the club, please become a contributor!
+See more on that in the README.